 Quincy

-The first stop for several hundred slaves on this side of the Mississippi River was at Dr. Richard Eell’s House in downtown Quincy.
-Slaves who crossed the border from Missouri would hide out in this two-story early-1800s home.
+The first stop for several hundred freedom seekers on this side of the Mississippi River was at Dr. Richard Eell’s House in downtown Quincy.
+Those who crossed the border from Missouri would hide out in this two-story early-1800s home.
 Today, Dr. Eell's house is the oldest standing two-story brick house in Quincy.

 Jacksonville

-There’s a nine-stop tour of Underground Railroad locations around town showing spots where hundreds of slaves hid, including Beecher Hall and Woodlawn Farm.
-Although Woodlawn Farm is closed until May 1, 2022, visitors can call ahead about arrangements for a tour with at least a week's notice.
+There’s a nine-stop tour of Underground Railroad locations around town showing spots where hundreds of freedom seekers hid, including Beecher Hall and Woodlawn Farm

 Alton